TraderSamwise/crypto_info_bots/README.md

 `pip install -r requirements.txt` copy `.env_template` to `.env` and fill in the desired `.env` vars

-## Twitter Developer Account 👨🏻‍💻
+## Twitter Developer Account

 If you would like to use this yourself, and receive juicy e-mail notifications every time Elon tweets, you can too!
-All you have to do is to have a [Twitter Developer account](https://developer.twitter.com/en) and update the following environmental variables with your
+All you have to do is to have a [Twitter Developer account](https://developer.twitter.com/en) and update the environmental variables with your credentials

-Twitter API access keys:
+## Accounts to follow

+You can configure the `src/constants.py` file directly to specify what twitter accounts to follow. `src/tweet_engine_dispatcher.py` is used to choose which handler to use when a new tweet comes in so you can handle different tweets from different accounts with different actions.

 ## Production Docker ##